Punktum-dk/sb-service-specification/README.md

 ### The .dk Registry in Brief

-DK Hostmaster is the registry for the ccTLD for Denmark (dk).
-The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.
+Punktum dk is the registry for the ccTLD for Denmark (dk).
+The current model used in Denmark is based on a sole registry, with Punktum dk maintaining the central DNS registry.

 <a id="sb-in-brief"></a>

 ## SB in Brief

-SB is a web based service aimed at registrants and other non-registrar end-users, for interacting with the DK Hostmaster registry.
+SB is a web based service aimed at registrants and other non-registrar end-users, for interacting with the Punktum dk registry.

 <a id="sb-service"></a>